-- When flammable or pyrophoric materials are present within the equipment you must: - Not allow air to enter the equipment. - Ensure that the system is leak tight. - Use an inert gas purge (for example, a nitrogen purge) to dilute any flammable gases or vapours entering the pump inlet, and/or use an inert gas purge to reduce the concentration of flammable gases or vapours in the pump and in the exhaust pipeline to less than one quarter of the gases' published lower explosive limits (LEL). - For further information, please contact BOC Edwards: refer to the Addresses page at the end of this manual for details of your nearest BOC Edwards company.
+- When flammable or pyrophoric materials are present within the equipment you must: - Not allow air to enter the equipment. - · Ensure that the system is leak tight. - For further information, please contact BOC Edwards: refer to the Addresses page at the end of this manual for details of your nearest BOC Edwards company.